Mobile Technology Promises to Revolutionize eLearning

 There are some issues that will need to be hammered out before the eLearning community completely adopts mobile technology.
 HTML5, which is gaining more acceptance for its cross-platform functionality, will have to provide a more dynamic user experience.
 The costs of HTML5 programming should also decline as more programmers utilize it.
 Among the leaders in HTML5 use for eLearning course development is Coggno, which offers one of the industry’s largest selections of HTML5 applications.

 Mobile technology and, especially, tablets have already begun to reshape the eLearning industry.
-In the near future, online courses that fail to cater to mobile users will find themselves relegated to the dusty shelves of outdated technology.
+In the near future, online personal development courses that fail to cater to mobile users will find themselves relegated to the dusty shelves of outdated technology.